ericchaves/dg/README.md

       format: '%.2f'
 ```

-Values from the same table row can be used in the expression by using the name of the column:
+Values from the same table row can be used in the expression by using the name of the column.
+Since column values are generated as strings, you must use expr's type functions to convert the string value into the the proper type for the operation.

 ```yaml
   - name: installments